unina-sfere/NN4MSP/README.md

 ```

-Finally, you can plot the control chart by calling the function `control_chart` from the `MSPforNN` package
+Finally, you can plot the control chart based on the NN predicted probability by calling the function
+`control_chart` from the `MSPforNN` package.

 ``` python